 In Advanced Corporate Finance, students study cases involving companies and managers facing a wide variety of financial and managerial issues and problems.
 Topics include: planning for current and long-run financial needs, merger analysis, and dividend policies, choosing the optimal capital structure, raising funds in both domestic and foreign capital markets and risk management in an international setting.
-Should be taken junior/senior year.

-Futures and Options
+FINC 350 Futures and Options 3 Credit Hours

 This course will conduct intensive study of theories and practices of options, futures and swaps as used in business world.
 The use of these derivatives instruments to manage the risk in real market environments as well as enhance return will be discussed through problem solving and short cases.
-Should be taken junior/senior year.